CGTN (TV channel): Ofcom license revocation

 On 4 February 2021, Ofcom withdrew CGTN's UK broadcaster license.
 Ofcom concluded a company called Star China Media Limited held the broadcast license for CGTN but "did not have editorial responsibility", and thus it did not meet legal requirements.
 The programming is claimed to be controlled by a company called China Global Television Network Corporation.
 The regulator said it was unable to transfer the license to that company because it is "ultimately controlled by the Chinese Communist Party, which is not permitted under UK broadcasting law".
 In most of Europe, distribution of the CGTN channel was permitted because it held a UK license, and unless CGTN obtained a license in another European country it had to go off air across most of Europe.
 The channel eventually obtained a new license through the French broadcast regulator CSA in March 2021.
 In response to the Ofcom revocation, China banned BBC World News from airing in mainland China, which was soon followed upon by RTHK withdrawing distribution of BBC's content in Hong Kong.

 CGTN Africa

 CGTN Africa is CGTN's African news productions center which was launched in Kenya on 11 January 2012.
-CGTN Africa produces daily news, business and culture shows, including Africa Live, Talk Africa, Global Business Africa and Faces of Africa, which are broadcast through CGTN's English news channel.
+According to a 2022 study, only 6% of viewers in Kenya, 7% in South Africa and 11% in Nigeria said they watched CGTN Africa at least once a week.